<- References Go to ToC AI Modules ->

 7 Reference Software

-As a rule, MPAI provides Reference Software implementing the Technical Specification released with the BSD-3-Clause licence and the following disclaimers:
+As a rule, MPAI provides Reference Software implementing the AIWs released with the following disclaimers:

-- The purpose of the Reference Software is to demonstrate a working Implementation of an AIW, not to provide a ready-to-use product.
+- The purpose of this Reference Software is to provide a working Implementation of CUI-CPP V2.0, not to provide a ready-to-use product.

-- MPAI disclaims the suitability of the Software for any other purposes that those of the MPAI-HMC Standard and does not guarantee that it is secure.
+- MPAI disclaims the suitability of the Software for any other purposes and does not guarantee that it is secure.

-- Users shall verify that they have the right to use any third-party software required by the Reference Software Implementation.
+- Use of this Reference Software may require acceptance of licences from the respective copyright holders.
+Users shall verify that they have the right to use any third-party software required by this Reference Software.

 8 Conformance Testing

-An implementation of an AI Workflow conforms with MPAI-HMC if it accepts as input and produces as output Data and/or Data Objects (Data and its Qualifier) conforming with those specified or referenced by MPAI-HMC.
+An implementation of an AIW conforms with CUI-CPP V2.0 if it accepts as input _and_ produces as output Data and/or Data Objects (the combination of Data of a Data Type and its Qualifier) conforming with those specified by CUI-CPP V2.0.

 9 Performance Assessment

-- Legal compliance: the Performance of an AIW can measure the compliance of the AIW to a regulation, e.g., the European AI Act.
+- Legality – for instance, in which jurisdictions the use of an AIM or an AIW complies with a regulation, e.g., the European AI Act.

-- Ethical compliance: the Performance Assessment of an AIW can measure the compliance of an AIW to a target ethical standard.
+- Ethics: may indicate the conformity of an AIM or AIW to a target ethical standard.

 <- References Go to ToC AI Modules ->